 The Islamic Art Museum is home to the largest and most beautiful Islamic antiquity collection in the world.
 The idea of collecting and exhibiting Islamic objects began in 1880 AD, and 1902 saw the completion of the museum's building in the Mamluk style.

-The interpretation of a Koranic precept that forbade to depict Allah (God) led Muslims to abolish the representation of the body an exceptional refinement in floral, geometric and epigraphic decorations, applying the motifs with lively imagination in the processing of the most varied supports: wood, glass, metal, stone, fabric, ceramic, bone and paper, widely represented in the museum.
+The interpretation of a Koranic precept that forbade to depict of Allah (God) led Muslims to abolish the representation of the body and exceptional refinement in floral, geometric, and epigraphic decorations, applying the motifs with lively imagination in the processing of the most varied supports: wood, glass, metal, stone, fabric, ceramic, bone and paper, widely represented in the museum.

 The most extraordinary objects are the large mashrabiyya, made from thousands of individual pieces of wood.
 Still present in many old buildings, they were used to shelter the rooms from the sun and at the same time allow a light breeze to enter.
 These particular curtains then allowed the housewives to look out without being seen.

 The museum houses other examples of creative carpentry from the city's mosques, including huge ivory inlaid doors, carved friezes, and a refined 15th-century pulpit.

 The museum's three ornamental fountains are an excellent example of another specialty of Egyptian craftsmanship inlaid with stone and marble.
 These objects, dating back to the Mamluk and Ottoman periods, adorned the reception rooms of the houses of wealthy merchants.
 Also of great value are the lamps in enameled glass, which were hung with special chains on the ceilings of the mosques, and decorated with stylized Arabic letters.

 Other objects in the museum's collection include Turkish ceramics and shutters, manuscripts, and miniature books, and the inevitable rugs and tapestries.